Hypertension in the oncology patient

 - MRI changes particularly affecting the occipital lobes.

 Symptoms and signs often reverse as rapidly as they appear.
+With prompt control of blood pressure, withdrawal of agents which precipitated the hypertension and correction of hypomagnesaemia.

 Hypertension in Neuroblastoma Patients